cmalek/oe_annotator/PACKAGING.md

 # Packaging Guide

-This guide explains how to package the Old English Annotator application for distribution.
+This guide explains how to package the Ænglisc Toolkit application for distribution.

 ## Prerequisites